kganallinone/kganallinone/README.md

 # About Me

-  K G A N is a student of information technology who works as a freelance web and app developer.
+K G A N is a student of information technology who works as a freelance web and mobile developer.
 His expertise extends beyond coding because he is also proficient in Photoshop design and editing.
-In order to be effective and use his expertise after finishing his college education or in his future work, he is now gaining new knowledge and abilities. *K G A N: "I'm hoping you'll encourage him and assist him in his endeavors.
+In order to be effective and use his expertise after finishing his college education or in his future work, he is now gaining new knowledge and abilities. *K G A N: "I'm hoping you'll advise him and support him in whatever he does.
 God bless you and thank you."*

+## Work Experience
+- OJT - Student Intern at PUP Lopez (2023)
+- *Freelance* Graphic Designer (2020 - Present)
+- *Freelance* Web and Mobile Developer / Programmer (2021 - Present)

+#

 <!--
 **kganallinone/kganallinone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.